What to Expect After Breast Reconstruction Surgery

 - Changes in the arm on the same side as the reconstructed breast

 - Problems with a breast implant, such as movement, leakage, rupture, or scar tissue formation (capsular contracture)

 Infection can happen with any surgery, most often in the first couple of weeks after the operation.
 If you have an implant, it might have to be removed until the infection clears.
 A new implant can be put in later.
 If you have a tissue flap, surgery may be needed to clean the wound.

 The most common problem with breast implants is capsular contracture.
 A scar (or capsule) can form around the soft implant.
 As it tightens, it can start to squeeze the implant, making the breast feel hard.
 Capsular contracture can be treated.
 Sometimes surgery can remove the scar tissue, or the implant can be removed or replaced.

-Additional risks for smokers
+Additional risks for women who smoke

 Using tobacco narrows blood vessels and reduces the supply of nutrients and oxygen to tissues.
 Smoking can delay healing in any surgery.
 This can cause more noticeable scars and a longer recovery time.
 Sometimes these problems are bad enough that a second operation is needed to fix them.
 You may be asked to quit smoking a few weeks or months before surgery to reduce these risks.
 This can be hard to do, so ask your doctor for help.